balanced/balanced-docs/overview/includes/processing.rst

 Charging a Card
 '''''''''''''''

-Once you've either :ref:`added a a card to an account <processing.buyer.acct_with_tok>` or :ref:`associated a card to an existing account <processing.buyer.add_tok_to_acct>`, you can now easily charge the card -- or to be exact, debiting an account:
+Once you've either :ref:`added a card to a new account
+<processing.buyer.acct_with_tok>` or :ref:`associated a card to an existing
+account <processing.buyer.add_tok_to_acct>`, you can now easily charge the card -- or to be exact, debit an account:

 .. dcode:: scenario account_create_debit